markosluga/kolla-fountain/backup/README.md

 18. Check that it started:

-`sudo docker logs mariadb`
+`sudo docker ps | grep mariadb`

 19. Verify that you have ran these steps on all nodes.

 20. At this point the documentation says your cluster should be up and running.
 Mine never did so after I completed the steps above on all mariadb nodes I ran the mariadb_recovery to restore OpenStack functionality.
+If you run the recovery without overwriting the database backup to ALL nodes mariadb_recovery will recover the newest database state and not the backup that you are trying to restore.
+If this happens just go back to step 6 and re-run all the commands on ALL mariadb (controller) nodes.

 `kolla-ansible -i ~/multinode mariadb_recovery`